 How to get involved

-The education program has been tailored for two groups:
+The training program has been tailored for two groups:

 - people who support people with an acquired brain injury